Updated: 5 May 2026 by Jetico Technical Support

 Here are five challenges that users face when wiping data on SSDs:

-Unlike traditional hard drives, SSDs distribute data across memory cells, making it challenging to pinpoint and overwrite specific file locations. - Data Compression
+- Data Allocation – unlike traditional hard drives, SSDs distribute data across memory cells, rather than storing it in fixed physical locations.
+This process makes it challenging to pinpoint and overwrite specific file locations.

-SSDs often use data compression technology.
-This complicates the erasure process, as traditional methods may not work well on compressed data. - Drive Degradation
+- Data Compression – SSDs often use data compression technology, which complicates the erasure process, as traditional methods may not work well on compressed data.

-Adhere to NIST regulations with a preconfigured wiping policy, including support for the NVMe User Data Erase command.
-All in one click!
+- Compliance – adhere to NIST regulations with a preconfigured wiping policy, including support for the NVMe User Data Erase command.

 How to Wipe an SSD on Windows 11 & 10: Step-by-Step Instructions